-Brute force protection can also be applied to WiFi networks and just about any business system which attackers might be tempted to target.
-Software defined perimeter solutions can also integrate brute force protection to protect assets that are entirely running in the cloud.
+Brute force protection can also be applied to WiFi networks and just about any business system that attackers might be tempted to target.
+Software-defined perimeter solutions can also integrate brute force protection to protect assets entirely running in the cloud.

 Man In The Middle (MITM) Attacks

-Man in the middle (MITM) attacks involve attackers duping users into thinking that they are communicating directly with the intended service provider when they are actually relaying communications through an illicit actor.
+Man-in-the-middle (MITM) attacks involve attackers duping users into thinking they communicate directly with the intended service provider when they relay communications through an illicit actor.

-Common types of MITM attack that can target businesses include:
+Common types of MITM attacks that can target businesses include:

-- IP spoofing: Using this methodology hackers manage to pretend to be the resource that users are trying to access through broadcasting its IP address.
+- IP spoofing: Using this methodology, hackers pretend to be the resource users are trying to access by broadcasting their IP address.
 This allows them to capture traffic intended for another server.

-- WiFi interception: Using this attack, users can set up illicit WiFi networks that look like legitimate networks.
-Once criminals fool users into thinking these are legitimate networks they can inspect their traffic.
+- WiFi interception: Using this attack, users can set up illicit WiFi networks that look legitimate.
+Once criminals fool users into thinking these are legitimate networks, they can inspect their traffic.

 Distributed Denial of Service (DDoS)

-DDoS attacks are designed to flood resources with traffic so that they are forced offline.
-This type of attack is commonly used by those operating botnets to force unsustainable traffic volumes onclick hereto web servers.
-If these strategies are successful then companies can experience downtime as their websites are forced off the internet temporarily.
+DDoS attacks are designed to flood resources with traffic, forcing them offline.
+Those operating botnets commonly use this type of attack to force unsustainable traffic volumes on click hereto web servers.
+If these strategies are successful, companies can experience downtime as their websites are temporarily forced off the internet.

-- Move on-premises infrastructure to the cloud: The cloud has scalable compute capacity.
-Moving to cloud resources can give users time to assess what is going on and take necessary steps to return service availability.
-It’s easier for hackers to keep overwhelming services that are hosted on-premises and which can’t be easily scaled in response to an attack.
+- Move on-premises infrastructure to the cloud: The cloud has scalable computing capacity.
+Moving to cloud resources can give users time to assess what is happening and take necessary steps to return service availability.
+It’s easier for hackers to keep overwhelming services hosted on-premises that can’t be easily scaled in response to an attack.

 - Use web application firewalls: Ensuring that any internet-exposed resources are placed behind a firewall can help protect against DDoS attacks.
 Good WAFs can scrub traffic and differentiate between innocuous user activity and traffic from botnets that could be designed to orchestrate a DDoS attack.

-The world of spycraft isn’t limited to nation state actors and James Bond movies.
-Cyber espionage is a growing concern facing businesses and therefore cybersecurity teams will need to allocate more resources to defending against this in the coming year.
+The world of spycraft isn’t limited to nation-state actors and James Bond movies.
+Cyber espionage is a growing concern facing businesses, and therefore cybersecurity teams will need to allocate more resources to defend against this in the coming year.

-Cyber espionage can involve companies using worms, trojans, and other types of malware to infiltrate business systems in order to attempt to extract sensitive commercial information such as business plans and other documents.
-Attackers can use any of the vectors described above (such as phishing scams) in order to lure recipients at target organizations into clicking links and download programs that inject spyware into their computers.
+Cyber espionage can involve companies using worms, trojans, and other types of malware to infiltrate business systems to attempt to extract sensitive commercial information such as business plans and other documents.
+Attackers can use any of the vectors described above (such as phishing scams) to lure recipients at target organizations into clicking links and downloading programs that inject spyware into their computers.

 Once spyware has been injected and is running common targets for cyber espionage might include: